Cellense/buffpanel-sdk-unity/README.md

 - `attributes` are a *Dictionary<string, string>* value, that carry any additional information valuable for you, for example purchased DLC list
 - `callback` is an optional `BuffPanel.Callback` function to be called after the tracking event is delivered

-Former `player_token` is no longer used, instead universally unique identifier (UUID) is generated and persisted on player's machine.
+Former `player_token` is no longer used, instead universally unique identifier (UUID) is generated and persisted on player's machine implictly.

 ## How it works?